isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 ---------------------------------------------------------

 Your Google Cloud Project gives you access to all of the technologies that make up the Google Cloud Platform.
-These technologies include BigQuery, Cloud Storage, Compute Engine, etc.  The ISB-CGC makes use of a variety of these technologies to provide access to the TCGA data also many other data sets, *without* necessarily inserting an extra interface layer between you and the Google Cloud Project.
-Although one component of the ISB-CGC is a web app (running on Google App Engine), some users may prefer not to go through the web app to access other components of the ISB-CGC.
-For example, the open-access TCGA data that we have loaded into BigQuery tables can be accessed directly via the `BigQuery web interface <https://console.cloud.google.com/bigquery?>`_ or from Python or R.  Similarly, the ISB-CGC programmatic API is a REST service that can be used from many different programming languages.
+These technologies include BigQuery, Cloud Storage, Compute Engine, etc.  The ISB-CGC makes use of a variety of these technologies to provide access to the TCGA data also many other data sets.
+Please follow helpful guide on our How To Get Started page `Data Access and Google Cloud Project Setup <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowToGetStartedonISB-CGC.html#data-access-and-google-cloud-project-setup>`_.

 The connection between your Google Cloud Project (whether it is an ISB-CGC sponsored and funded project or your own personal project) and the ISB-CGC is your Google identity